 Ask yourself what your prospects are thinking at each stage of your sales funnel.
 When you know your lead’s thought processes, you can create relevant content for them to consume at the right times.
-We’ll talk more about content creation in a later section of this guide.

 2. Invest in Lead Nurturing Tools